Q. What is a worksection?

 A. BUILDING Domestic subscribers don't see Create a Project as BUILDING Domestic is supplied to you in a single Word file.
 You simply download the file and begin editing.
 For further instruction see the DOMESTIC QUICKstart guide.

-Q. How do I login to SPECbuilder Live?
+Q. How do I login to SPECbuilder?

-A. From the NATSPEC Homepage, click on the SPECbuilder Live link to take you to the SPECbuilder Login page.
+A. From the NATSPEC Homepage, click on the SPECbuilder link to take you to the SPECbuilder Login page.
 Enter your registered email address and type in your password.
 If you don't already have a password click on I forgot my password and a new password will be emailed to you (if you don't immediately receive an email please check your Junk Email folder as this email is automatically generated).

 A. Yes.
 Within the same office, you can have as many logins as you require.
 The video shows you how to add another member.